cociweb/php-kodaksmarthome/README.md

 # php-kodaksmarthome
-php based access to the Kdak Smarthome API
+php based access to the Kodak Smarthome API